We offer help to landlords who sell their property as part of our regeneration programmes.

 Selling your property to us

-If you are in a current phase of demolition and wish to sell your property, please contact the local renewals team who will be happy to help you.
+If you are in a current phase of acquisition for demolition and wish to sell your property, please contact the local renewals team who will be happy to help you.

 What happens next

 Step one – Your property is valued by a surveyor, appointed by us.

 They determine the current open market value, which takes into account the–